elainehello/programming-craft-essential/java/IDE/IdeaProjects/loginsystem/README.md

 ---

-**Note**: This is a learning project demonstrating modern Spring Boot authentication patterns with Docker Compose integration.
+**Note**: This is a comprehensive learning project demonstrating modern Spring Boot authentication patterns with both web interface and REST API, Docker Compose integration, and interactive API documentation.